miramm/fit_tests/README.md

 software developed by EMC for datacenter administration.

 FIT stands for Functional Integration Tests and is intended for Continuous Integration testing as well as standalone testing.
-It was originally developed by the EMC OnRack test group to git the RackHD community a flexible test and deployment toolset that will work in a variety of valid configurations and environments.
+It was originally developed by the EMC OnRack test group to provide the RackHD community a flexible test and deployment toolset that will work in a variety of valid configurations and environments.

+FIT is written in Python 2.7 'unittest' and uses Nose (nosetests) as the test runner.

 # Running FIT